How hard is the GRE? In short, it can be very challenging.

 The GRE can be taken five times over 12 months, with that time frame starting from when you first take the exam.
 This gives you lots of time to practice for the test both before your first attempt and between subsequent attempts.

 It’s a good idea to give yourself between a month or three to practice for the GRE, especially if you have to work in the meantime.

 GRE Sample Tests and Practice

 Overall, preparing for the GRE is best accomplished from extensive practice.
-Fortunately, there are plenty of GRE practice tests you can find online, and several are those handed out by ETS, the organization that actually administers the GRE.
+Fortunately, there are plenty of GRE practice tests you can find online.
 You can either take a general practice test that covers all the sections or a more specialized practice exam that focuses on one of the sections.
 It all depends on what skills you need to shore up.

 Get a Baseline Score